paulomantilla04/binaryconverter/README.md

-# React + Vite
+# System Converter

-This code converts any number into a binary
+This code is a school homework, its purpose is to convert binary to decimal and decimal to binary